AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-webex.md

    >
    >It can take up to 48 hours for the data to appear in Marketo.
 If after waiting that long you still don't see anything, select **Refresh from Webinar Provider** from the Event Actions menu in the **Summary** tab of your event.

 Sweet!
-Your WebEx event is now synced with your Marketo event.
+Your Webex event is now synced with your Marketo event.
 People who sign up for your webinar will get pushed to your webinar provider via the Change Program Status flow step when the New Status is set to "Registered."
 No other status will push the person over.
 Also, be sure to make Change Program Status flow step #1, and Send Email flow step #2.

 ## Viewing the Schedule  {#viewing-the-schedule}